ishchenko-gv/dotfiles/README.md

 ```

 ### First time install
-For the first time setup script will install all the required software skipping already installed and collect all the config file backups in ~/.dotfiles-backups directory, then remove previous confgi files and create new symlinks to the configs in ~/.dotfiles folder
+For the first time setup script will install all the required software skipping already installed and collect all the config file backups in ~/.dotfiles-backups directory, then remove previous config files and create new symlinks to the configs in ~/.dotfiles folder
 ```

 cd ~/.dotfiles/scripts && ./setup.sh